 There is a chance that, with the help of a skilled lawyer, you could be able to beat your embezzlement charge.
 By showing evidence like documents, witness testimony, and security video that proves you are not guilty of embezzlement, your embezzlement attorney in Los Angeles may be able to get your case dismissed.

 We don’t advise that you try to get your charge dropped on your own.
 The ins and outs of criminal law are hard to navigate even for other lawyers, so having an experienced attorney by your side is important to your case.

 What Is the Best Defense to an Embezzlement Charge?

 The defense depends on what happened and what evidence is involved.
 However, the main three defenses that succeed in embezzlement cases are:

 If you can show that you were open and public about what you were doing, it undermines the element of fraud that is required in embezzlement cases.
 This is particularly strong if you believed the property was yours to use (even if you were wrong).

-Embezzlement charges ruin careers, businesses and lives.
+Embezzlement charges ruin careers, businesses, and lives.
 Don’t let this happen to you.
-The attorneys of the Simmrin Law Group have the experience, the know-how and the track record to take on embezzlement cases – and deliver results.
+Los Angeles embezzlement lawyers Simmrin Law Group have the experience, the know-how, and the track record to take on embezzlement cases – and deliver results.